- by Carrie Shaw

 Jesus Christ: Bodily Raised From The Dead

-I touched on this core teaching of the early church in Part 1, noting that this is not a secondary issue but one of primary importance.
+I touched on this core teaching of the early church in Part 1, noting that it is not a secondary issue but one of primary importance.
 To depart from this belief – as in the case of the church I mentioned – is to step outside the core tenets of Christianity: the very things that make Christianity Christian.
+These are truths that are enshrined in the ancient creeds that defined orthodox Christianity across Christendom, both then and now.

 Jesus Christ: Descended to the Dead

 The Apostles’ Creed includes a line that might sound strange to our modern ears: “He [Jesus] descended to the dead” (or, in older versions, “He descended into hell”).
-This is not a statement about further punishment or judgment, but, rather, about the completeness of Jesus’ death.
-Jesus did not simply appear to die.
-He truly died, entering into the realm of the dead as every human must.

 However one understands the details, the meaning is clear: Jesus fully entered into death so he could fully defeat it.
-He went as low as humanity can go, identifying with us completely even unto death – and then rose again, breaking death’s power forever.
+He went as low as humanity can go, identifying with us completely even unto death – and then rose again, breaking its power forever.

 Jesus Christ, Truly Human: Descended from David